Anirudh-Chauhan/Anirudh-Chauhan/README.md

 [![HitCount](http://hits.dwyl.com/Anirudh-Chauhan/Anirudh-Chauhan.svg)](http://hits.dwyl.com/Anirudh-Chauhan/Anirudh-Chauhan)

-I am from 18-22 batch of the Jaypee University Of Engineering and Technology(JUET, Guna), a Data Science enthusiast having a practicing background with c++ & python programming and problem-solving.
-As being part of various team projects and competitions in my previous years, I can say that I have a good team ethics and industrial skills.
+I am from the 18-22 batch of the Jaypee University Of Engineering and Technology(JUET, Guna), a Data Science enthusiast having a practicing background in c++ & python programming and problem-solving.
+Being a part of various events and team projects in the previous years, I have good team ethics and industrial skills.

 I am a very curious fellow when it comes to explore and try out new skills.
-Developing new things everytime is fun so i try to learn something new every day.
-Looking forward for more opportunities in these fields.
+Developing new things every time is fun so I try to learn something new every day.
+Looking forward to more opportunities in these fields.

 - 🔭 I’m currently working on various types of data based techniques and libraries.